holl-/PDE-Control/README.md

 This repository contains a revised version of the code used in the ICLR paper, now based on Φ<sub>Flow</sub> 1.0.
 The new version features well-documented Jupyter notebooks to reproduce the experiments.

-The original code is based on an old version of Φ<sub>Flow</sub> and will be available in `/legacy` before the ICLR 2020 conference.
+The original code is based on an old version of Φ<sub>Flow</sub> and is available in `/legacy` before the ICLR 2020 conference.

 **Experiment 1: Burgers equation**